MarwaJawas/RetweetManipulation/README.md

-This repositry contants the source code of thesis titled link in
+This repository contains the source code of my master's thesis titled link in
-It it purpose to detect fake retweeter's based on their Twitter's connection. it consist from 4 compontent:
+The project developed a new method that detects fake retweeter's based on their Twitter's connection. it consist from 4 compontent:
 ♦ colloecting data Using Twitter API
 ♦ extring data and buliding database
 ♦ building graph based on user's retweeing activity